Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-V82DdkFIwNE.md

 ### Transcript

-> will we ever have a red weather system i like to say rain, we i don't know like it's something that we always wanted, i think it's high on like people's lists internally that we would like to do but, we just i don't know if we will have time to make it for for the game honestly
+> will we ever have a red weather system I like to say rain, we I don't know like it's something that we always wanted, I think it's high on like people's lists internally that we would like to do but, we just I don't know if we will have time to make it for for the game honestly